What are iCloud Syncing and Manual Syncing?

 How to Manually Sync/Refresh iCloud on Mac & iPhone

-Since iCloud includes several services like Photos, Password & Keychain, Contacts, Calendars, Note, Safari, and so on.
-When you sync or fresh iCloud, you can also fresh these services.
+Since iCloud includes several services like Photos, Password & Keychain, Contacts, Calendars, Notes, Safari, and so on.
+When you manually sync or fresh iCloud, you can also fresh these services.
 The following parts will tell you the specific steps.

 Step 1: Open System Preferences and click your Apple ID.